VagelisKalimeris/PARALLEL_STTC/INSTRUCTIONS.md

 The second part of every output file lists the analysis parameters(control group, Dt).
 The third part of every output file indicates it's type.
 There are five types as listed below:

 	1. motifs.csv: Motif analysis

 	2.neurons_info.txt: The total number of significant pairs and triplets as well as some general information that were collected during the analysis.

 	3. neurons_spikes.txt: The spikes found in each neuron.

 	4. pairs.csv(or tuplets.csv): All the significant pairs, along with their STTC value and their percentile(position among the control group)

-	5. triplets.csv: All the significant triplets, along with their STTC value and their percentile(position among the control group.
+	5. triplets.csv: All the significant triplets, along with their STTC value and their percentile(position among the control group

 ### `WINDOWS`